moise-mulungu/mixed-react-projects/project-info/teamdm/tech/css/css-vocabulary.md

 ## box model

 In CSS, the term "box model" is used when talking about design and layout.
 The CSS box model is essentially a box that wraps around every HTML element.
 It consists of: `margins`, `borders`, `padding`, and the actual `content`.

+## css layout

+A CSS layout mode, sometimes called layout, is an algorithm that determines the position and size of boxes based on the way they interact with their sibling and ancestor boxes.

+- there are many css layouts such as: `normal flow`, `flex box`, `grid`, `float`, `positioning`, `multiple-column layout`, `responsive design`.